User stories describe a user and the reason why they need to use the service you’re building.

 You should put all your stories in your backlog where your product manager will organise them in order of priority.
 They will then sit in the backlog until your team decides they are ready to work on them.

-Your product manager and relevant team members will then have a more in-depth discussion about the story when they’re ready to start work on it.
+Your product manager and relevant team members can have a more in-depth discussion about the story when they’re ready to start work on it.
 You should record more detail from these discussions in the user story.